 Our Dunwoody DUI lawyers understand what you are going through.
 Being arrested for a Driving Under the Influence charge in Dunwoody is a stressful experience, especially when you are taken to the DeKalb County Jail.
 Call our experienced DUI attorneys today to discuss your Driving Under the Influence charges in Dunwoody Municipal Court.
 We can go over with you how we may be able to present a successful defense to your charges and can be reached 24/7 at 404.816.8777.

-As a warning to drivers this summer season, the Governor’s Office of Highway Safety has now mobilized its 100 Days of Summer H.E.A.T. and Click it or Ticket campaigns. its Belts and Buoys program targeting boaters as well as drivers with its Drive Sober or Get Pulled Over program.
-Georgia State Patrol along with the Dunwoody Police Department will enforcing these campaigns through Labor Day.
-Operation Zero Tolerance runs from June 22 through the Fourth of July weekend and the Drive Sober or Get Pulled Over campaign will run from August 17 through September 6 (Labor Day weekend).
-With summer now here, outdoor events are happening and with bars and restaurants opening back up, we expect the Dunwoody Police, along with Georgia State Patrol, to step up concentrated patrols, aggressive traffic enforcement, and multi-jurisdictional DUI sobriety checkpoints (roadblocks).
+As a warning to drivers, the Governor’s Office of Highway Safety annually mobilizes sober driving campaigns, including its 100 Days of Summer H.E.A.T. and Click It or Ticket campaigns.
+Georgia State Patrol along with the Dunwoody Police Department enforces various sober driving campaigns throughout the year.
+Operation Zero Tolerance ran from mid-June through the Fourth of July weekend, and the Drive Sober or Get Pulled Over campaign ran from mid-August through September 6 (Labor Day weekend) and also ran from December 15 until January 1 (New Years Day).
+With events are now happening again – especially with the governor lifting Covid restrictions, the Dunwoody Police, along with Georgia State Patrol, are stepping up concentrated patrols, aggressive traffic enforcement, and multi-jurisdictional DUI sobriety checkpoints (roadblocks):

 If you are charged with a DUI in Dunwoody, contact our experienced Dunwoody DUI lawyers today at 404.816.8777 for a free consultation.
 Our DUI defense lawyers are familiar with Dunwoody Municipal Court as well as DeKalb County State and Superior courts.
 Dunwoody Municipal Court is located not too far from Perimeter Mall at 4800 Ashford Dunwoody Road, Dunwoody, Georgia 30346.
 It is in the Dunwoody City Hall building.
 The Dunwoody Police Department has also relocated to Dunwoody City Hall.
 Our Dunwoody DUI lawyers appear in Dunwoody Municipal Court on a regular basis.
 The Chief Judge of Dunwoody Municipal Court is Judge Hugh “Rick” Powell, Jr. Other judges may sit in from time to time for Judge Powell.
 The solicitors (prosecutors) are part of a private law firm that has a contract with the City of Dunwoody.
 The solicitors are responsible for prosecuting your Dunwoody driving under the influence case in Dunwoody Municipal Court.